 The Community Partnership of the Year award recognises outstanding leadership and support in building a community-based initiative or partnership that provides positive outcomes to the cricket community.

-Question Preview
+Nomination Form | Question Preview

 Junior Metropolitan Community Cricket Club of the Year

-Question Preview
+Nomination Form | Question Preview

 Senior Metropolitan Community Cricket Club of the Year

-The Senior Community Cricket Club of the Year award recognises a senior community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on field programs.
+The Senior Community Cricket Club of the Year award recognises a senior community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on-field programs.

-Question Preview
+Nomination Form | Question Preview

 Country Cricket Club of the Year

-The Country Community Cricket Club of the Year award recognises a community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on field programs.
+The Country Community Cricket Club of the Year award recognises a community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on-field programs.

-Question Preview
+Nomination Form | Question Preview

 50 years of Service to Cricket